Virginia Forehand - Obituary

+Bethalto, IL - Virginia E. Forehand, 90, passed on Friday, June 12, 2020 at her home.
+Elias, Kallal and Schaaf Funeral Home in Bethalto, IL, is in charge of arrangements.

-FOREHAND- Virginia E. Forehand, 90, passed away at 3:35 a.m.
-Friday, June 12, 2020.
-A private Mass of Christian Burial will be held at Our Lady Queen of Peace Catholic Church in Bethalto with Father Tom Liebler as the celebrant.
-Elias, Kallal and Schaaf Funeral Home in Bethalto is in charge of arrangements.
-A private Burial will follow at Rose Lawn Memory Gardens in Bethalto.
+Bethalto, IL - Virginia E. Forehand, 90, passed on Friday, June 12, 2020 at her home.
+Elias, Kallal and Schaaf Funeral Home in Bethalto, IL, is in charge of arrangements.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.